jdbeutel/ics699-docs/finalReport/finalReport.md

 implementation in just 6 credit-hours.
 Nevertheless, I finally decided that I had to try.

 The biggest challenge that I anticipated was how to manage the privacy of third-party information, in a way that is easy to use.
-Unfortunately,
-I never got to that functionality, because I had to deal with more fundamental issues first.
+Unfortunately, I never got to that functionality, because I had to deal with more fundamental issues first.
 I started with a partial UI prototype that I made for a project in Spring 2010 (ICS 664).
-... etc, come back and summarize after adding the rest of the reports...
+I updated its design to address several issues, and did some user testing on the old prototype.
+My primary goal was to create a modern, "rich" web app, with the best UI possible, using HTML5/AJAX/JSON/REST/Bootstrap/AngularJS/Grails.
+Learning about AngularJS, Elasticsearch, and cloud hosting took longer than I expected.
+I made big improvements to the prototype's UI with my new architecture, and implemented some new functionality.
+However, I ran out of time, and could not implement a significant amount of what I wanted.

+Nevertheless, a second user test to evaluate my UI improvements and find more issues demonstrates that I have learned and accomplished a lot in this project, and laid a solid foundation for continuing development of my contact info sharing web app.

 Previous Work